puupee/puupee-api-go/docs/MethodParameterApiDescriptionModel.md

 HasDefaultValue returns a boolean if a field has been set.

+### SetDefaultValueNil

+`func (o *MethodParameterApiDescriptionModel) SetDefaultValueNil(b bool)`

+ SetDefaultValueNil sets the value for DefaultValue to be an explicit nil

+### UnsetDefaultValue
+`func (o *MethodParameterApiDescriptionModel) UnsetDefaultValue()`

+UnsetDefaultValue ensures that no value is present for DefaultValue, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)